Newtonbrook Secondary School: History

 Opened in 1964 by the then North York Board of Education to provide a closer school for the area (formerly served by Earl Haig Secondary School to the south) with 610 pupils.
 It was officially opened in Winter 1965 by Newtonbrook-born and then Prime Minister of Canada Lester B. Pearson.

 The building's design resembled Sir Sanford Fleming Academy but alterations occurred years later.

 It is considered to be one of the more sports-oriented high schools in the Toronto District School Board.
-Some of the athletics offered are: rugby, basketball, soccer, track, ultimate, volleyball, baseball, softball, cheerleading, dance team, water polo, cross country running, swimming, badminton and wrestling.
+Some of the athletics offered are: rugby, basketball, soccer, track, ultimate, volleyball, baseball, softball, cheerleading, dance team, water polo, cross country running, swimming, badminton and most importantly, wrestling.
+Newtonbrook has one of the oldest wrestling teams among Toronto high school.
 Newtonbrook's football program was coached by then-city councillor and future mayor Rob Ford until 2001 when he confronted a student.

 Some elective academic programmes offered are: French immersion, fashion design, dance, music and a thorough computer science program.

 The sports field is used by the Toronto City Saints rugby team of the Canada Rugby League.